microsoft/scalar/docs/troubleshooting.md

 ### Scalar Config

 The `scalar config` command is used for customizing the feed used for Scalar upgrades.
-This is used for large teams can bundle a custom installer or other tools along with Scalar upgrades.
+This is so large teams can bundle a custom installer or other tools along with Scalar upgrades.